atrocore/atropim-docs/en/how-tos/how-to-select-unfinished-products-quickly.md

 The use of `Enum` and `Multi-Enum` fields makes the work of your employees easier and helps to find incomplete, finished and other required products faster.

-## Use of values ​​completeness
+## Use of values completeness

 We recommend that you use our Completeness module, which enables you to check the degree to which mandatory fields have been filled in.
 For more information about the use and setting of the module, read the [module description](https://atropim.com/de/shop/completeness).

 After the module has been installed, percentage information about the degree of completion of mandatory fields and attributes is displayed on the product page, for on each existing channel.
-The completeness values ​​can also be viewed on the product list page; they can also be used as configured filters.
+The completeness values can also be viewed on the product list page; they can also be used as configured filters.
 This module simplifies your work and saves your time.